 Codependents show and exhibit many common symptoms.
 One of these and one that I see often with clients is hyper-vigilance, not in the sense of physical threat but mostly to do with observing a partner’s behaviour for signs of change.
 For codependents who constantly live with insecurity, these signs could mean a lot.

-Join Dr Jenner’s Online Group Therapy – Starting April 18, 2021.
+Join Dr Jenner’s Online Group Therapy – Starting November 7, 2021.
 Sometimes, it helps to know that others are going through similar experiences.
 Group therapy is designed for you to interact with others in similar circumstances and share your story with them.
 Join four other codependents in a series of four intensive, totally private, 90 minute sessions, facilitated by me, to learn how you can cope and recover from codependency by learning the background and effective tools and methods.
 Why just talk, why not learn?
-Find out more.
+More info

 In therapy, the cause of this is of course, investigated.
 It is not surprising to find that as a child, the codependent was made to “work” for affection, attention and validation.
 From an emotionally distant or abusive parent, the observation skills they use in their relationship were honed in childhood as they looked for signs of attention from their parents.
 I had one client who said that relationships were worth nothing unless one had to “work” for it.
 Such thinking is typical of codependency.
 Children often “mirror and echo” their parents, working out what they think their parents need and adapting their behaviour to make it happen.
 Unchecked, it can lead to the situation described above.

 Codependents also have a range of tools in their make-up that they bring out and use if they need to.
 This is usually when they feel they are losing control of the “object” of their codependency physically or emotionally.